Nigerian Loan Calculator

 FAQ

-With flat rate interest, the rate is applied to the original loan amount throughout.
-With reducing balance (also called diminishing balance), interest is calculated on the outstanding balance, which reduces each month as you repay.
-Most Nigerian banks use reducing balance, but some fintech lenders use flat rate — which is more expensive.
+With flat rate, interest is applied to the original loan amount throughout.
+With reducing balance, interest is calculated on the outstanding balance only.
 A 20% flat rate is roughly equivalent to 37–38% reducing balance.
+Most Nigerian banks use reducing balance, but some fintechs use flat rate.
 Always ask which method your lender uses.

-Shorter tenure = higher monthly payments, but less total interest paid.
-Longer tenure = lower monthly payments, but more total interest.
-Use the Compare tab to see the actual difference in naira.
-As a rule of thumb: choose the shortest tenure you can afford without straining your monthly cash flow.
-With Nigerian rates at 18–30%, even a few extra years adds up to hundreds of thousands in extra interest.
+Shorter tenure = higher monthly payments, but much less total interest.
+Use the Extended tier's What-If Scenarios to see how even small extra payments dramatically reduce total cost.
+With Nigerian rates at 18–30%, a few extra years adds hundreds of thousands in interest.

-DTI (Debt-to-Income ratio) is the percentage of your gross monthly income that goes towards debt repayments.
-Nigerian banks typically approve loans only if total monthly debt payments are below 30–33% of income.
-For example, if you earn ₦300,000/month, your maximum monthly loan payment would be around ₦90,000–₦99,000.
-If you already have existing loans, those payments count too.
+DTI (Debt-to-Income ratio) is the percentage of gross monthly income going to debt repayments.
+Nigerian banks typically approve loans only if DTI is below 30–33%.
+If you earn ₦300,000/month, your max loan payment is around ₦90,000–₦99,000.
+Existing loans count too.

-This calculator shows interest costs based on the rate you enter.
-Nigerian banks often add: management fees (0.5–2%), insurance (credit life), stamp duty, and processing fees.
-These are typically charged upfront or built into the loan amount.
-Ask your bank for the Annual Percentage Rate (APR) or total cost of credit — not just the interest rate.
+This calculator shows interest costs.
+Banks often add: management fees (0.5–2%), credit life insurance, stamp duty, and processing fees.
+Ask your bank for the Annual Percentage Rate (APR) — not just the interest rate.

 Related Calculators